 Before leaving home to visit any national park, the federal government asks that visitors read the national parks' guidelines for Recreating Responsibly and the CDC's guide for visiting parks.
 And you should familiarize yourself with local guidelines and regulations for all of the destinations you visit.

-Due to fire conditions, as of Oct.
-2, 2020, four national forests remain closed: Angeles, Cleveland, Los Padres, and San Bernardino.
-Fourteen national forests may be open to varying degrees.
-Find out more about the closures and restrictions here, and check National Forest websites and social media pages for the most up-to-date information on reopening.
+Due to fire conditions, some national forests may be open but with varying degrees of restrictions still in place.
+Get info on specific locations here, and check National Forest websites and social media pages for the most up-to-date information.

-Gloria Sandoval, spokesperson for California State Parks, says people venturing out to their favorite parks this summer should be prepared for changes and modifications.
+Gloria Sandoval, spokesperson for California State Parks, says people venturing out to their favorite parks should be prepared for changes and modifications.

 "With COVID-19, everything is very dynamic and fluid," Sandoval says.
 "The best tip for visiting parks is to plan before you go anywhere.
-Check each park's website.
+Check each park's website; another resource for information is parks.ca.gov/FlattenTheCurve.
 Find out what's open, if parking is available, and what new visitor guidelines are in place."

 One thing that hasn't changed in California parks is the wealth of come-hither scenery.
 At Lassen Volcanic National Park, hike to the summit of Lassen Peak’s dormant volcano or explore such out-of-this-world volcanic features as steaming sulphur vents, mudpots, and boiling thermal pools.
 Marvel at 35-story-high trees at Redwood National Park, or feel dwarfed by the General Sherman, the world's largest tree by volume, at Sequoia and Kings Canyon.
 Hike or rock climb among the burnished cliffs, crags, and spires at Pinnacles, or watch for wildlife in Point Reyes' watery maze of beaches, lagoons, and estuaries.
 Cruise by boat from Ventura to Channel Islands National Park, five untamed islands where you can camp by the wild Pacific or paddle a kayak near soaring cliffs and sea caves.

-Travelers yearning for the majesty of Sierra Nevada's mountains can head to Lake Tahoe's state parks, including Ed Z'berg Sugar Pine Point, Emerald Bay, and D.L.
-Bliss for hiking, biking, boating, and dipping your toes into Tahoe's cobalt-blue water.
+Travelers yearning for the majesty of Sierra Nevada's mountains can head to Lake Tahoe's state parks, including Ed Z'berg Sugar Pine Point, and Emerald Bay.
 In California's northwest, watch massive Roosevelt elk graze at Prairie Creek Redwoods, or drive under a canopy of cathedral-like redwoods on the Avenue of the Giants in Humboldt Redwoods State Park.
 Or, if you're dreaming of gazing at the blue Pacific, immerse yourself in Montaña de Oro's craggy coastline and Caribbean-blue waters in San Luis Obispo, or steer south of Carmel to Andrew Molera State Park for long walks on driftwood-strewn beaches.